-The Student Support Services (SSS): provides student support services for the student body.
+Student Support Services: Student Support Services (SSS) provides academic assistance for the student body.
+The SSS is located on the second floor of the Moody Science and Business Center (MSBC).
 The following services are offered and students are strongly encouraged to take advantage of these services:

-- The SSS Tutorial Team provides an invaluable service to all Texas College students.
-Tutoring services, in virtually every subject offered at the college, are provided to assist students with sharpening their academic skills.
-Students and faculty do tutoring. - The Early-Alert System monitors students' progress by flagging poor attendance and low grades.
-This approach to sustainability confronts potential dropouts with an encounter of hope and attempts to redirect them to the path of academic success. - The First- and Second-Year Seminar (F/SYS) courses prepare entering students not only to cope with the rigors of their college experience, but also to thrive and be successful in their college career.
-The F/SYS accomplishes this by engaging in student assessment, teaching success strategies, and exposing them to College policies, procedures, and services. - Academic Advising of first-year students comprises another crucial component of the SSS.
-Each first-year student is assigned a first-year advisor.
+The SSS Tutorial Team provides an invaluable service to all Texas College students.

+Tutoring services, in virtually every subject offered at Texas College, are provided to assist students with sharpening their academic skills.
+In addition, students and faculty provide tutoring for students.

+- The Early-Alert System monitors students' progress by flagging poor attendance and low grades.
+This approach to sustainability confronts potential dropouts with an encounter of hope and attempts to redirect them to the path of academic success. - The First and Second-Semester Seminar courses prepare entering students not only to cope with the rigors of their college experience, but also to thrive and be successful in their college career.
+The First and Second-Semester Seminar accomplishes this by engaging in student assessment, teaching success strategies, and exposing them to College policies, procedures, and services. - Academic Advising of first- and second- semester students comprises another crucial component of the SSS.
+Each first-and second-semester student is assigned a first- and second semester advisor.
 Research shows that good advising may be the single most underestimated exercise in higher education.

-SEXUAL HARASSMENT POLICY
+TITLE IX SEXUAL HARASSMENT / SEXUAL ASSAULT POLICY